apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 For users who just want to run Camel as a standalone application, we have `camel-main` which is constantly being improved.
 The core in `camel-main` is reused by Camel Spring Boot, Camel Quarkus, and Camel JBang as well.

-For Camel 4 we have made it possible to easily include an embedded HTTP server with the new `camel-platform-http-main` module.
+The inclusion of an embedded HTTP server is now made easy with the new `camel-platform-http-main` module.
 See more in the [camel-main](https://github.com/apache/camel-examples/tree/main/examples/main) example.

 ### 7) Camel JBang

-A lot of improvements were put into `camel-jbang`.
-The `camel` CLI is now able to easily run with different Camel versions, for example
+We made a lot of improvements to Camel JBang.
+The `camel` CLI can now easily run with different Camel versions, for example:

     camel run foo.yaml --camel-version=3.21.0
     camel run foo.yaml --camel-version=3.20.6

-This is very handy when you for example need to trouble-shoot why _something_ started to fail.
-It works on X but not on Y, and now you can quickly try and find out which version in between that started failing.
+This is very handy when, for example, you need to trouble-shoot why _something_ started failed.
+For instance, in occasions when it works on version X but not on version Y, now you can quickly try to find out which version in between that started failing.

-You can also specify that `camel` CLI should by default use a specific Camel version, for example if you have a newer version of Camel JBang installed but must develop and use an older release.
+You can also specify that `camel` CLI should use a specific Camel version by default.
+For example, if you have a newer version of
+Camel JBang installed, but must develop and use an older release:

     camel version set 3.20.6

-The following new commands have been added:
+We added the following new commands:

-- `camel config` - to set custom user configuration
+- `camel config`: you can use to set custom user configuration
-- `camel log` - to show logs of your running Camel integrations (can show logs for 1 or more Camel apps)
+- `camel log`: you can use to show logs of your running Camel integrations (can show logs for 1 or more Camel apps)
-- `camel trace` - to show message tracing of your running Camel integrations (can show logs for 1 or more Camel apps)
+- `camel trace`: you can use to show message tracing of your running Camel integrations (can show logs for 1 or more Camel apps)
-- `camel cmd send` - to send messages to an existing running Camel integration
+- `camel cmd send`: you can use to send messages to an existing running Camel integration
-- `camel get route-dump` - to dump routes in XML or YAML format
+- `camel get route-dump`: you can use to dump routes in XML or YAML format

-The maven resolver that Camel JBang uses has been migrated to latest, and Camel JBang will now report more accurately whether a dependency was downloaded or resolved from a local maven repository.
-The `camel run` command also has a `--verbose` flag to output more details about dependency resolution, which can help during troubleshooting.
+We migrated the maven resolver that Camel JBang uses to the latest version, and Camel JBang will now report more accurately whether a dependency was downloaded or resolved from a local maven repository.
+The `camel run` command also has a `--verbose` flag to output more details in dependency resolution that can help during troubleshooting.

 The `camel-main` runtime now supports exporting with Kubernetes manifest and build support, to make it easier to build container images that are ready to run on Kubernetes.

-In general there have been many improvements to Camel JBang making this a great way to try Camel, and as well as a companion tool you can use during traditional Camel development.
+We made many improvements to Camel JBang, making it a great way to experiment with Camel and a useful companion tool for traditional
+Camel development.

 ### 8) XML DSL with beans

-We have been working on unifying the YAML, XML and Java DSL to be more aligned in feature parity related to configuring beans.
-For example in XML DSL (`camel-xml-io`) you can now declare beans and Camel routes in the same XML file with `<camel>` as the root tag:
+We have been working on to unify the YAML, XML and Java DSL, so that they have feature parity related to configuring beans.
+For example, in XML DSL (`camel-xml-io`) you can now declare beans and Camel routes in the same XML file with `<camel>` as the root tag:

 ```xml
 <camel>